Have fun converting grams to cups for commonly used baking ingredients, such as flour, sugar, butter, cocoa powder, and many more.

 The difference between flour measurements could get between 3 and 6 ounces!

-Let's say that you bake Banana Bread weekly, but this week it turns out denser than last week.
+Let's say you bake Banana Bread weekly, but it turns out denser this week than last.
 Yes, it is still delicious.
 No doubts.

 But don't you want to get consistent baking results each time you bake?
 Sure, you want!